ctag/uah/cpe323/notes_timer_a.md

 This is most likely because it's possible to have multiple Timer_A's, which would make specifying *which* necessary.
-As it stands, we're only using the first Timer_A, and in the background libraries, TA0CTL is simply redifined as TACTL, rendering it useless.
+As it stands, we're only using the first Timer_A, and in the background libraries, TA0CTL is simply redefined as TACTL, rendering it useless.
 Please be aware of this while going through any MSP code, the registers are one and the same.
-To help alleviate the headache this causes, I will attempt to document with both names and then only use my preffered one while coding.
+To help alleviate the headache this causes, I will attempt to document with both names and then only use my preferred one while coding.

 ##### Register Definitions